Angular momentum and memory effect: Concluding remarks

 In this paper, we argue that the supertranslation ambiguity in the definition of angular momentum for isolated gravitational system is essentially because of the gravitational memory effect.
 Then we propose a new formula of angular momentum which is free of memory effect, namely the memory effect has been subtracted from the definition of angular momentum.
-The new proposal for the angular momentum is supertranslation invariant even for dynamical process.
-For the stationary stage, we choose the good cut $\sigma_0=0$ to construct the angular momentum.
+We choose the good cut $\sigma_0=0$ to construct the angular momentum.
 Nevertheless, one can indeed choose any cut to define the angular momentum.
 The main point of our proposal is that one should properly subtract the gravitational memory effect and maintain the evaluation of the angular momentum always in the same cut.
-The physical consequence of other cut for the definition of angular momentum has been addressed in \cite{Veneziano:2022zwh}.
+The physical consequence of other cuts for the definition of angular momentum has been addressed in \cite{Veneziano:2022zwh}.
 It should be very meaningful to test our proposal in the post-Minkowskian approach which has more direct applications in gravitational wave detection.
-The radiated angular momentum becomes a relatively urgent issue \cite{Damour:2020tta,Veneziano:2022zwh,Manohar:2022dea,DiVecchia:2022owy,Javadinezhad:2022ldc} since the seminal work \cite{Bern:2019nnu} for high accurate calculation of post-Minkowskian dynamics.
+The radiated angular momentum becomes a relatively urgent issue \cite{Damour:2020tta,Veneziano:2022zwh,Manohar:2022dea,DiVecchia:2022owy,Javadinezhad:2022ldc} since the seminal work \cite{Bern:2019nnu} for high-accuracy calculation of post-Minkowskian dynamics.
 In particular, setting the asymptotic shear in the intrinsic gauge defined in \cite{Veneziano:2022zwh}, we expect that the angular momentum flux in \cite{Damour:2020tta} can be recovered from the supertranslation invariant definition, for which one needs to apply the connections between the asymptotic expansion in the Bondi framework and the post-Minkowskian expansion \cite{Blanchet:2020ngx}.
+Meanwhile, it is important to point out that our prescription is valid in general for defining conserved quantities for observers with memory effect.
+More precisely, our prescription can be directly applied for defining conserved quantities from the near horizon symmetries \cite{Donnay:2015abr} that are compatible with the black hole memory effect \cite{Donnay:2018ckb,Rahman:2019bmk,Adami:2021nnf}, which has a very important application for the understanding of the black hole soft hairs \cite{Hawking:2016msc}.